AdVetter/blockchain-vscode-extension/client/README.md

 ==== MODIFIED VERSION OF THE ORIGINAL EXTENSION ====

+* Modified version of the original extension which can be found [here](https://github.com/IBM-Blockchain/blockchain-vscode-extension)
 * Added ```fabric.collectionsConfigPath``` to set absolute path to your collection config

 # IBM Blockchain Platform Extension for VSCode